-Key stakeholders are audiences that are integral to achieving the study's objectives and goals.
+Key stakeholders are audiences that are integral to achieving a study's objectives and goals.
 They are motivated by varying interests and represent influential or interested groups.
-Gathering quality information from key stakeholders and the public is important to the success of the study.
-The following describes key stakeholders identified for the study and internal resources available to deliver information to them about the process.
+Gathering quality information from key stakeholders and the public is important to the success of a study.
+The following sections describe key stakeholders identified for the Heber Valley Corridor EIS and internal resources available to deliver information to key stakeholders about the EIS process.
 The range of stakeholders may be expanded as the study develops.